socialplanning/topp.utils/README.txt

 ============

-A library of generally useful pieces of python for working with zope, wsgi, pylons, setuptools, dates and the openplanning project's software offerings.
+A library of generally useful pieces of python for working with zope, wsgi, pylons, setuptools, dates and the open planning project's software offerings.

 Pu Pu Platter of Python delights